rybserg/Serhii-Rybalko-25-06-2021/README.md

 DRF endpoints that not used for now in frontend app:
 * Create email by logged in user / get emails related to logged in user (as sender or/and receiver) /api/personal-emails/ GET, POST, HEAD, OPTIONS
 * Get (for sender or receiver), PUT/PATCH/DELETE email related to logged in user (only for sender) /api/personal-emails/{id}/ GET, PUT, PATCH, DELETE, HEAD, OPTIONS
-* Update is_read and is_spam fields of Email by receiver /api/personal-emails/{id}/mark/
+* Update is_read and is_spam fields of Email by receiver /api/personal-emails/{id}/mark/ PATCH, OPTIONS
 * Search users /api/users/?search=username GET, HEAD, OPTIONS

 App pages: